 Vincent has long been ranked in the key legal directories, including Legal 500 UK, Who's Who Legal Competition Lawyers and Chambers.
 He is variously reported to be “highly rated by rivals” and to “excel in conduct work.”
 He is commended as a "Class act ... client-focused, a very silky operator.
 Behind the smooth veneer is an excellent and tough legal mind."

 He and his team are noted for having “carved out a seriously good reputation for financial services” and antitrust.
 He has won several awards for his client work, including the Global Competition Review award for "European Behavioural Matter of the Year" for his representation of Deutsche Bank in the European Commission's investigation into the credit default swaps markets.

-Vincent created and co-edits Cadwalader’s Antitrust & Financial Services Alert, which examines the latest antitrust trends and issues impacting the financial services sector.
+He regularly publishes and is a member of the editorial board of the European Competition Journal.
+Vincent created and edits Cadwalader’s Antitrust & Financial Services Alert, which examines the latest antitrust cases and issues impacting the financial services sector.

 Vincent studied at the University of Oxford and the University of Paris.
 He is admitted in London and Brussels.